loranger32/yocm/README.md

 - a handwritten zip code
 - a badly scanned document
 - the zip code not being mentioned on the document
+- a misplaced zip code

-And there little that can be done to overcome these issues.
+And there is little that can be done to overcome these issues (except misplaced zip code - to be fixed)

 ## 4. Setup